mincong-h/mincong-h.github.io/_posts/2017-04-06-oca-review-8-notes.md

   even if there's only one statement inside.
 - If there're duplicate constant values in a `switch` statements, all the duplicate cases will raise a compile error.
+- The `default` case executes only of no matching values are found.
+In this case.

 ## Inheritance